sumit1202/ecommerce-project-springboot-angular/README.md

 Frontend Dev Server:

 - In terminal change directory to `03-frontend-angular/ecommerce-angular`.
-Run `ng serve` for a frontend dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a frontend dev server.
+Navigate to `https://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ```
 > cd 03-frontend-angular/ecommerce-angular